CONSTITUTION OF THE REPUBLIC OF NEWFOUNDLAND (1972)

 Article 6A — Right to Petition (1972)

-Every citizen may petition Parliament, the President, or any public authority for redress of grievances.
+Every citizen may petition the House of Assembly, the President, or any public authority for redress of grievances.

 Article 7 — Equality Before the Law (1972)